'A Service for Youth'

 All this somewhat changed the focus of the College's work overall and rendered the College's title, for some years, rather outmoded.
 After some debate, it was agreed that as part of its new devolved status from the Borough its name should be changed to Havering College of Further and Higher Education.
 For major developments in the training qualifications for nurses and social workers also presented challenges to the College's professional trainers.
 Under Project 2000, graduate training for nurse teachers became essential and schools of nursing merged into universities and polytechnics, leaving little room for the old forms of FE regional training.

-On its first visit the CNAA did not find these new developments complete to its satisfaction, but in June 1992 - just before the CNAA was itself dis-solved under new university legislation - the college gained recognition.
-Rather than become a satellite of one of the local 'new' universities the College decided to become associated with The Open University Validation Services, who succeeded the CNAA.
+On its first visit the CNAA did not find these new developments complete to its satisfaction, but in June 1992 - just before the CNAA was itself dissolved under new university legislation - the college gained recognition.
+Rather than becoming a satellite of one of the local 'new' universities the College decided to become associated with The Open University Validation Services, who succeeded the CNAA.

 But nevertheless, the change in 'culture' and ethos that these developments brought about stood the College in good stead, as it too became involved in further government reforms of post-compulsory education.
 Moreover, it was not long before new regional developments fostered a further phase of higher education partnership.